qiita-spots/qiita/qiita_pet/support_files/doc/source/gettingstartedguide/index.rst

 EBI-ENA NULL values vocabulary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For all public studies including those being submitted to EBI, no blanks are allowed in the smaple information.
+For all public studies including those being submitted to EBI, no blanks are allowed in the sample information.
 We support the following null values: *not applicable*, *missing: not collected*, *missing: not provided*, *missing: restricted access*.

 For the latest definitions and explanation visit the `EBI/ENA Missing value reporting <http://www.ebi.ac.uk/ena/about/missing-values-reporting>`__.